man hiding face behind big wall clock

-The statute of limitations is generally determined by the type of claim being made.
+The limitation period is generally determined by the type of claim being made.
 In the context of group claims, these limitations apply to each individual involved.
-This means everyone in the group must file their claim within the applicable timeframe to be eligible for compensation.

 Here’s a breakdown of typical time limits for some common types of group actions: